Orthotic Therapy: Advice on Orthotics for Those in Belconnen, Canberra & Surrounds

 How do I know if I need orthotic therapy?

 Just because someone has a condition in the list above, it doesn’t mean they need orthotic therapy.
 The best way to find out if you would benefit from orthotics in your shoes is by having a biomechanical assessment conducted by a podiatrist.
 If faulty biomechanics are identified, orthotic therapy may be indicated.
 There are other treatment options that can improve poor movement patterns, such as massage, dry needling, mobilisation, footwear and exercise prescription.
+To find out which treatment might work best for your unique situation, our podiatrists can help conduct assessments for those in Belconnen, Canberra and surrounds.

 What footwear features will cater for an orthotic?